core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 *	If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.

 SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
-This process can also be automated using the same method described above except that the assignment restart for the highest SID already assigned.
+This process can also be automated using the same method described above except that the assignment need to be restarted from the highest SID already assigned.

 {{sid-file-format}} defines a standard file format used to store and publish SIDs.